herotechcourse/spring-ecommerce-product/README.md

 - [ ] more OOP style inside the service e.g. -> retrieve cart -> retrieve product -> create cart item -> add item to cart -> return response
 - [ ] turn data class into simple class if you implement your own hashcode() and equals() implementations
 - [ ] Member should have name attribute
+- [ ] add Service layer for Product
+- [ ] add /api before the /products path
+- [ ] only allow admin to manipulate products

 ### Tests
 - [ ] test refactored CartRepository